-When we inhale dust, air pollution, smoke or vapors from any source, including tobacco or cannabis smoke or vapor, we are putting smoke, a foreign material, into our lungs.
-The lungs are generally not designed to accept foreign material such as various types of smoke or vapor.
-The physical residue of smoke or vapor inhaled into the lungs is detected by the body as a "foreign material", and the lungs and body normally create at least two responses: 1)coughing, sneezing, and expelling of the foreign material detected, until the foreign material is completely expelled from our bodies through our mouths and noses.
+When we inhale dust, air pollution, smoke or vapors from any source, including tobacco or cannabis smoke or vapor, we are putting a foreign material into our lungs.
+The lungs are generally not designed to accept much if any foreign material such as various types of dust, industrial air pollution, smoke or vapor.
+All of these materials inhaled into the lungs are detected by the body as "foreign material", and the lungs and body normally create at least two responses: 1)coughing, sneezing, and expelling of the foreign material detected, until the foreign material is completely expelled from our bodies through our mouths and noses.

-This coughing, sneezing, and expelling of foreign material from the mouth and nose after inhaling dust, or after smoking or vaping, are not symptoms of disease, in general, but rather symptoms of normal healthy bodily response to foreign material entering the human lungs.
+This coughing, sneezing, and expelling of foreign material from the mouth and nose after inhaling dust, or after smoking or vaping, are not symptoms of disease, in general, but rather symptoms of normal healthy bodily response to foreign material entering the human respiratory tract.
 Note that all dust, air pollution, vapor and smoke should produce this reaction; if not, we are likely ill or becoming ill.

-I've been told by smokers in Dutch cannabis coffee shops that inhaling tobacco smoke, over time, tends to suppress the above described response.
-But that is not a good thing.
-If our body does not expell foreign materials in our lungs, we could eventually die from that invasion.
+I've been told by smokers in Dutch cannabis coffee shops that inhaling tobacco smoke, over time, tends to suppress the above described responses.
+But cannabis tends to increase it.
+If our body does not expel foreign materials which enter our lungs, we could probably eventually die from that invasion.

 Reducing the intake of such smoke or vapors might be a good idea if we want to reduce the resultant coughing, sneezing, etc.